-Besides oral and poster presentations, workshops will be organized to take the time to discuss hot topics in small groups.
-The growing list of workshops is below.
+Besides oral and poster presentations, 2 workshops will be organized to take more time to discuss hot topics.

 SMART INORGANIC POLYMERS Workshop